What Causes Excess Dust in a House?

 Pollen, Soil, and Particles

 As stated above, 60% of household dust comes from outside.
-Pollen, a well-known allergen, can land on shoes, clothes, and even hair.
+Pollen, a well-known allergen, can land on shoes, clothes, and hair.

 Dust Mite

-Dust mites are natural microscopic parasites that thrive in moist environments.
 Even if your home isn’t unusually hot or humid, dust mites are likely hiding in your bedding, carpets, and curtains.

 Pet Dander

-Pet dander, tiny particles of fur shed by animals, is another common allergen found in dust.
-Even if you don’t have a pet, people who come into your home may have pet hair on their clothes.
+Even if you don’t have a pet, people entering your home may have pet hair on their clothes.

 When pet hair becomes airborne and settles, it collects dust and dust mites, which compounds the problem.